-Torrington police without routine phone service
+Torrington police restore phone service after outage

 TORRINGTON, Conn.
-(AP) — Torrington police say their phone lines are down and are asking the public to refrain from using its emergency phone system for routine calls.
+(AP) — Torrington police say their phone lines are now restored after an outage that affected their routine phone system.

-Police say they don’t know what caused the problem Tuesday morning, which is preventing officers from making or receiving routine calls.
+Police say they don’t know what caused the problem Tuesday morning, which prevented officers from making or receiving routine calls.

-The city says the 911 system is operational, but officials are asking residents to use it only in the case of an emergency, because they don’t want to tie up those lines with routine business.
+The city said the 911 system was operational, but officials are asking residents to use it only in the case of an emergency, because they don’t want to tie up those lines with routine business.

 ==